rranshous/raceon/docs/refactoring_strategy.md

 ## 🎯 Immediate Quick Wins - Flexibility First

 ### 1. Configuration Extraction ⭐ START HERE
-**Why**: Enables instant gameplay tuning without code changes **Risk**: Very low
+**Why**: Enables instant gameplay tuning with simple restarts **Risk**: Very low
 **Steps**:
 1. Move all magic numbers to `GameConfig.ts` with clear sections
-2. Add live config reloading (press 'R' to reload config file)
+2. Group by feature: vehicles, enemies, progression, world, effects
-3. Group by feature: vehicles, enemies, progression, world, effects
+3. Test: Change bandit speed in config, restart, see immediate change

-4. Test: Change bandit speed in config, reload, see immediate change
+**Benefits**: All gameplay values in one place, easy to experiment with balance

 ### 2. Simple Entity Registry
 **Why**: Add new enemy types in minutes, not hours